Protesters clash at UCLA as police move in to clear encampments on college campuses across country - Boston News, Weather, Sports | WHDH 7News

 The police department had said officers wouldn’t enter without the college administration’s request or an imminent emergency.
 Now, law enforcement will be there through May 17, when the university’s commencement events are scheduled to end.

-In a letter to senior police officials, Columbia President Nemat Shafik said the administration asked officers to remove protesters from the occupied building and a tent encampment “with the utmost regret.”
+In a letter to senior police officials, Columbia President Nemat Shafik, who uses the first name Minouche, said the administration asked officers to remove protesters from the occupied building and a tent encampment “with the utmost regret.”

-New York City Mayor Eric Adams said on MSNBC’s “Morning Joe” that police had to move into Hamilton Hall “for the safety of those children.”

-He again blamed outside agitators for the building takeover — an idea Shafik has also raised, though neither provided specific evidence to back up the contention, which was disputed by protest organizers and participants.

-“There is a movement to radicalize young people.
-And I’m not going to wait until it is done to acknowledge the existence of it,” Adams said.
-He said that, as mayor, he would “not allow that to happen.”

-Pressed, however, about the identities of the “outside agitators” cited by the mayor, officials repeatedly declined to provide details.
-Police commanders talked generally about tactics demonstrators had used, like using chains to secure doors, saying those strategies must have been taught.
+Adams provided no evidence to back up this contention, saying revealing those details would be “too sensitive” to an ongoing law enforcement investigation.

-Rebecca U. Weiner, the NYPD’s deputy commissioner of intelligence and counterterrorism, simply said that some of the people present at the campus protests were “known” to the department to have participated in past protests.
+Rebecca U. Weiner, the NYPD’s deputy commissioner of intelligence and counterterrorism, said some of the protesters were “known” to the department to have participated in past protests.

-Adams said revealing those details would be “too sensitive” to an ongoing law enforcement investigation.

 Protesters first set up a tent encampment at Columbia almost two weeks ago.
 The school sent in police to clear the tents the following day, arresting more than 100 people, only for the students to return.